* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How to reheat frozen stuffing

 It is best not to thaw the stuffing before reheating it, as it will get soggy and mushy.
 Instead, reheat it directly from frozen in a 350°F (180°C) oven.
-Cover the stuffing with foil and heat it for 20-30 minutes, removing the foil for the last 5 minutes of heating to crisp the top.
+Cover the stuffing with foil and heat it for up to 1 hour, removing the foil for the last 5 minutes of heating to crisp the top.

 When you’re checking on the stuffing sprinkle a few tablespoons of broth over the top if it seems a bit dry.